ansh01rawat/Python-DSA-journey/Tree/readme.md

 * ✅ 235.
 Lowest Common Ancestor of a Binary Search Tree
 * ✅ 700.
 Search in a Binary Search Tree
 * ✅ 701.
 Insert into a Binary Search Tree
+* ✅ 236.
+Lowest Common Ancestor of a Binary Tree

 More tree problems will be added as I progress.